 Are any financial aid options available to graduate students as a result of the labour disruption?

 Multiple accommodations and financial aid options are being determined as the labour disruption progresses.
 Eligible graduate students may access the Bursary for Students with Disabilities.
 Additional information regarding financial aid for graduate students will be forthcoming via the usual communication channels.

-NEW: Are there emergency bursaries I can access?
+Are there emergency bursaries I can access?

 Emergency bursaries are only available to full-time graduate students, and students must be registered in the current term to be eligible.
 If they meet these eligibility criteria, graduate students can email firstname.lastname@example.org to request an application.

 The intent of the emergency bursary program is to assist registered, full-time graduate students who encounter an unexpected emergency.
 This bursary is not intended to cover tuition fees owing to York.
 Bursaries are not considered to be a source of routine or long-term funding.
 Bursaries range from $250 to a maximum of $1,500.